maueroats/nsml-documents/emergencies.md

 ## Particular Situations

-This section dictates the standard NSML protocol for various situations.

-### School unable to get to site, stuck on the way to site

-The school must keep the host school apprised of their predicament and must contact the president before 11pm on the night of the scheduled meet.
-The school will be allowed to administer the contest at their own school, under proper contest conditions, within three school days of the meet.
+Original NSML rules had a protocol for many eventualities.
+The ubiquity of cell phones and email makes managing unexpected situations easier.

+* The league president is in charge of problem-solving.
+* If a school is unhappy with the president's resolution, they may appeal to the board of directors.
+* If there is a problem, contact the host school and try to deal with it locally.
+* If the problem makes it impossible for your school to compete at the planned location on the planned day, contact the president.
+* The integrity of the contest is an important consideration.
+This means taking contests after other contestants have finished is very undesirable.

+Parameters for problem solving:
+* Orals should occur the night of the contest.
+See [above](#orals).
+* Delays of less than 30 minutes are easy.
+The host school texts the league president and their meet runs on a slightly altered schedule.
+* Longer delays should involve a conversation with the president.
+* Competing remotely must be approved by the president.
+The board must be notified.
+* Taking the exam at a later date requires communication with the president and board approval.
+Discuss the circumstances with the president.
+The sooner the better.
+One important question is: "Is it possible to make up the contest on the next school day?"
+* All make-up competitions must be completed within three school days of the contest.
+* Under no circumstances are the contests permitted to be given early.

 Coaches should direct students to avoid any improper contact with students who have taken the contest and should emphasize the importance of integrity to students taking the make-up competition.

+List of circumstances from the detailed regulations:
+* School unable to get to site, stuck on the way to site.
+(Make-up.)
-### School unable to get to site, stuck at home
+* School unable to get to site, stuck at home.
+(Remote contest, same night.)

-The school must keep the host school apprised of their predicament and must contact the president as soon as possible.
-The best option is for the contest to be sent (email, fax, etc.) to the school to be administered at home concurrent with the scheduled meet under proper conditions, results to be sent separately to the statisticians.
-If conditions specific to the school prevent this, follow the "unable to get to site, stuck on the way" rules.

-### School arrives significantly late to site
+* School arrives significantly late to site.
+(Delay, complete as much as possible the night of the event.
+Possible make-up.)

-The school must contact host as soon as possible and provide updated ETAs when possible.
-The school should abandon the trip if arrival for the Sophomore/Senior round is not possible (allowing for a slightly delayed start of that round at the discretion of the host).
-The host school should make every reasonable attempt to administer the contest to a late arriving school under contest circumstances.
-If this means sequestering contestants for a few minutes, that should be done.
-If host school can accommodate a somewhat altered schedule for the late-arriving school (e.g. Freshman/Junior round run concurrently with Sophomore/Senior round for the late school only), this should be done.
-Events missed (Freshman/Junior round only or whole meet) will be dealt with following the "unable to get to site, stuck on the way" rules.

-### Host school unable to host
+* Host school unable to host.
+(Immediately contact the president.)

-The host school must contact the president as soon as possible so that schools scheduled to compete at that host site can be notified and reassigned by the president.
-The host school is subject to the "unable to get to site, stuck at home" rules with respect to their own team.
-In particular, the host school should monitor weather conditions in their area and alert the president of potential problems or interruptions of the meet as soon as possible.

-If the president can reassign the visiting schools by 2pm, the visiting schools must compete as directed unless otherwise affected.
-If the visiting schools are not contacted until after 2pm, the visiting schools may compete as directed by the president or opt to abandon the trip and follow the "unable to get to site, stuck at home" or the "unable to get to site, stuck on the way" rules.

-Host schools canceling meets habitually or in an apparently abusive manner may be subject to sanctions at the discretion of the board.
+Other special circumstances:

 ### Participation forbidden by administration

+Immediately contact the president, who will manage the details.
 Compete remotely on the night of the meet if possible.
 Otherwise the president and/or board of directors will need to approve taking the exam on the next school day.
 Taking the exam later than that is unlikely to be approved.

+### Meet cancelled by administration

+Immediately contact the president, who will manage the details.
+Schools scheduled to compete at that site have an obligation to attempt to find an alternate site.

 ### Interruption of meet in progress

 The host school should attempt to preserve and continue any event already started (running for more than five minutes), as these cannot reasonably be made up.
-Any part(s) of the meet not held or interrupted within the first five minutes can be made up in accordance with the "school unable to get to site, stuck at home" rules.
+Any part(s) of the meet either not held or interrupted within the first five minutes can be made up in accordance with the "school unable to get to site, stuck at home" rules.
+Contact the president when the chaos allows.

 ### Conference Meet